Adam4lexander/Spoke/Docs/Core/00_MentalModel.md

 - `Epoch`: A stateful, lifecycle aware node in the spoke tree.
 They have three lifecycle phases: Attach, Tick and Detach.
 - `Ticker`: An epoch that controls the tempo of ticks to its subtree.
 Nested tickers form a chain of execution gateways for advanced control structures and fault boundaries.
 - `SpokeTree`: A ticker that must be at the root of the tree.
 It exposes the interface for ticking the tree, either reactively by the spoke runtime, or manually by user code.
-- `Dock`: An epoch that can dynamically attach and detach keyed subrees of epochs.
+- `Dock`: An epoch that can dynamically attach and detach keyed subtrees of epochs.
 It lets you modify the tree outside the `Init` and `Tick` mutation windows.

-All primitives are derivations of `Epoch`, and are bound to the same lifefycle contracts.
+All primitives are derivations of `Epoch`, and are bound to the same lifecycle contracts.
 You use Spoke by implementing subclasses of `Epoch` and `Ticker`, composing in `Dock` where needed, and mounting it under a `SpokeTree`.

 ---